SafetyCulture/SafetyCulture-Power-Query-Connector/README.md

-# iAuditor Power Query Connector
+# SafetyCulture Power Query Connector

-The iAuditor Power Query Connector provides a data connection for iAuditor in Power BI.
+The SafetyCulture Power Query Connector provides a data connection for SafetyCulture in Power BI.

 # Getting started
-To learn how to install and use this connector please visit our [support page](https://support.safetyculture.com/integrations/power-bi-desktop-pull-data-via-the-iauditor-connector/).
+To learn how to install and use this connector please visit our [support page](https://help.safetyculture.com/en_us/1514571103-SkUXQp9Hv).

 ## Sample report
-A Power BI report template has been included with [each release](https://github.com/SafetyCulture/iAuditor-Power-Query-Connector/releases).
+A Power BI report template has been included with [each release](https://github.com/SafetyCulture/SafetyCulture-Power-Query-Connector/releases).
 After installing the connector you can download and open this report in Power BI desktop.
 You will be prompted to enter an API key which you can generate by visiting [API Tokens](https://app.safetyculture.com/account/api-tokens) page in SafetyCulture website.

 # Frequently Asked Questions (FAQ)
 ## What’s the purpose of the “Org Name”?
 The “Org Name” helps distinguish between organizations locally.
-This can be particularly useful if you choose to consume data from multiple iAuditor organizations.
+This can be particularly useful if you choose to consume data from multiple SafetyCulture organizations.
 The “Org Name” information doesn’t get transmitted to our servers and is only stored locally on your machine.

 You can label the “Org Name” freely, as long as it's unique.